 Let’s break the amount for you:

 Total solar screens cost: $115 – $480 per window/door

 However, there’s more to it than an exact amount.
-The price of solar screens vary widely depending on the area you live, how large your windows or doors are, the number of screens required, labor rate in your location, and a host of other factors.
+The price of solar screens varies widely depending on the area you live, how large your windows or doors are, the number of screens required, the labor rate in your location, and a host of other factors.
 Let’s look at some of these.

 The best part about these screens is that they are designed to fit any shape or size of windows.
 So, whether you have arched, hexagon, trapezoid, oval, or standard rectangular windows — solar screens can easily fit over any of those shapes.
 Generally, pricing is calculated by adding the width and height in inches.